YTread Logo

 have

-more than one hole, right?
-I mean, we
+more than one hole, right, I mean, we

 have

-nostrils and ears.
-All the sweet pea in the
+nostrils and ears, all the sweet pea

 holes

-was born from the nipples.
-Our pores.
-Yes, there are subatomic gaps between the molecules. that's the problem, literally, if you cut a garlic clove in half and then rub that fresh, raw end on your foot about an hour later, you'll start to taste the garlic in your mouth, that's because the The molecules that give garlic its flavor are small enough and have the right properties to penetrate the skin cells on your foot, enter your bloodstream, and reach your mouth, but they're even holier than that every other day and nights, approximately 60 billion neutrinos from the Sun pass through the thumbnail so clearly on scales small enough that How
+?
+That's the problem, literally, if you cut a clove of garlic in half and then rub that fresh, raw end on your foot about an hour later, you'll start to taste the garlic in your mouth, that's because the molecules that give garlic its flavor are small enough and have just the right properties to permeate the skin cells of your foot, enter your bloodstream, and reach your mouth, but you're even holier than that.

 many